mailhyuil/mailhyuil.github.io/public/posts/c++/c++ base pointer call by value & call by reference.md

-# c++ base method call by value & call by reference
+# c++ base pointer call by value & call by reference

 ## call by value